dyhes/zulip/docs/subsystems/typing-indicators.md

 - The "receiving user" is waiting to receive a message (or possibly ready to shift their attention elsewhere).

-Any Zulip user can play either one of these roles, and sometimes they can be playing both roles at once.
+Any Aloha user can play either one of these roles, and sometimes they can be playing both roles at once.
 Having said that, you can generally understand the system in terms of a single message being composed by the "writing user."